Gouravspopale/Gouravspopale/README.md

 👋 Hello, I'm Gourav

-👨‍💻 Computer Engineering Student.. in jain collage of enginnering and technology Hubblli | 🤖 AI Enthusiast | 🐍 Python coder
+👨‍💻 Computer Science Engineering Student..
+In Jain College Of Enginnering And Technology Hubblli | 🤖 AI Enthusiast | 🐍 Python coder

 🌟 About Me
 I'm a passionate computer engineering student with a keen interest in artificial intelligence and a strong affection for Python.
-My journey into the world of technology started with a simple "Hello, World!" program, and I've been captivated by the endless possibilities ever since.
+My journey into the world of technology started with a simple "Hello, World!" program, and

 And i have finished my AI with 🐍python and some 🤖machine larning programs